Picking a bank and opening an account is one of the first things you need to do as a Newcomer to Canada.

 2. CIBC Welcome to Canada Banking Package

-CIBC offers free everyday banking for Newcomers to Canada through its CIBC Smart for Newcomers account.
+CIBC offers free everyday banking for Newcomers to Canada through its CIBC Smart Account for Newcomers.
 You get the following and more by opening an account with the bank:

 - Free unlimited transactions and Interac e-transfers

-- No annual fee credit cards or one-year rebates on selected credit cards
+- No annual fee credit cards or 2-year rebates on selected credit cards (e.g. $99 fee on CIBC Dividend Platinum Visa Card is rebated for 2 years)

 - $60 cash back on a safety deposit box